Catchoom/craftar-example-ios-craftar-pro/README.md

 #### Requirements

-To build the project or use the library, you will need XCode 5.1 or newer, and at least the iOS 6.0 library.
+To build the project or use the library, you will need XCode 7 or newer, and at least the iOS 9.0 SDK.

-This example works with the Catchoom SDK version 2.3.
-If you have an earlier version, please update to the newest one.
+This example works with the Catchoom SDK version 4.
+If you have an earlier version (3), you can still find the examples in [this branch](https://github.com/Catchoom/craftar-example-ios/tree/sdk-v3).

 #### Step-by-step guide
 1. Download the [CraftAR SDK](http://catchoom.com/product/mobile-sdk/) for iOS.